capacitor-community/generic-oauth2/README.md

 It let you configure the oauth parameters yourself instead of using SDKs.
 Therefore it is usable with various providers.

-## Attention: This project is in ALPHA phase

-This library is about to be changed through development as need it.

-If you use a working version do not automatically update your dependencies.

-Unfortunately I can not NOT announce any changes until the first beta is released.

 ## Supported flows

 ### Implicit flow